Efficiently computing runs on a trie: Conclusion

 \section{Conclusion}

-We generalized the notion of runs in strings to runs in tries, and showed that the analysis of the maximum number of runs, as well as algorithms for computing runs can be extended and adapted to the trie case, but with an increase in running time.
+We generalized the notion of runs in strings to runs in tries, and showed that the analysis of the maximum number of runs, as well as algorithms for computing runs can be extended and adapted to the trie case, but with a slight increase in running time.

+Our algorithm can output all primitively rooted squares in $O(n\log n)$ time, which is tight, since there can be $\Theta(n\log n)$ primitively rooted squares in a string, e.g., Fibonacci words~\cite{lothaire_2005}, and thus in a trie.

 An obvious open problem is whether there exists a linear time algorithm for computing all runs in a trie.
 For strings, there exists another linear time algorithm for computing all runs that is based on the Lempel-Ziv parsing~\cite{DBLP:conf/focs/KolpakovK99}.
 It is not clear how this algorithm could be extended to the case of tries.
+The case for general ordered alphabets, instead of integer alphabets, is another open problem which was recently resolved for strings by Ellert and Fischer~\cite{DBLP:journals/corr/abs-2102-08670}.